Education

 First, it’s important to have a diverse group of people with different perspectives.
 This will help to ensure that all ideas are considered.
 Second, it’s important to have a facilitator who can keep the discussion on track and make sure that everyone has a chance to share their ideas.
 Third, it’s important to create a safe environment where people feel comfortable sharing their ideas, even if they are unpopular.
 Finally, it’s important to give each idea serious consideration before making a decision.

-Focus groups
+Focus Groups

-A focus group is best when the ideas that you get are relevant and are in line with the company values.
+A focus group is best when the ideas that you get are relevant and in line with the company’s values.
 With focus groups, you will have to make sure that you interview different people from the organisation.
 A group of people will also be used to ensure that the views of all stakeholders are presented.
-It is possible that a group of stakeholders from different levels in the organisation may be used.
+It is possible that a group of stakeholders from different levels of the organisation may be used.
 In this case, the group may be divided into different work areas to ensure that they bring in the relevant information.

 Group discussion